 While the conference theme is "non-market," many of the topics above can be studied within the existing paradigms of law, economics, political science, strategic management, and related fields.
 These and other disciplines often recognize that market forces appear in settings without explicit prices, and that market and non-market forces often interact.

 Our goal is to develop a larger body of research on this topic (including both methods and substantive results).
 While we prefer full papers, we may dedicate a section of the conference for early stage work.
 Both theoretical and empirical research is welcome.
 We also welcome applications to policy, including those beyond traditional antitrust merger review.

-Our conference will take place over one-and-a-half days on April 13th and 14th, 2023, at the brand-new Columbia Business School campus, in New York City.
+Our conference will take place over one-and-a-half days on May 2 and 3, 2024, at the new Columbia Business School campus, in New York City.
 We are intending to have a fully in person event, though this is naturally contingent on the state of public health closer to our conference date.
 There is no conference fee, and discounted hotel rooms will be available.